cksidharthan/recovercheck/README.md

 ## Why?

-Unhandled panics in goroutines crash your entire program. recovercheck helps you catch these before they reach production.
+Unhandled panics in goroutines crash your goroutines. recovercheck helps you catch these before they reach production.

 ```go
 // ❌ Bad - will crash the program